KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

  One important difference is that the `-like` command expects an exact match unless you include the wildcards.
 So if you are looking for a pattern within a larger string, you will need to add the wildcards on both ends. `'*error*'`

 Sometimes all you need is a basic wildcard and that is where `-like` comes in.

+This operator has `-ilike`, `-clike`, `-notlike` variants.

 ## String.Contains()